 As a bonus, footage shot using this mount will almost mirror the POV shots you’d get with a head mount, giving your videos an extra dose of realism.

 Evergoods – Bozeman, Montana

 Since it’s our home state, we especially love to give (and get!) gifts from Montana businesses – and we definitely appreciate a good backpack.
 So when we heard about a new Kickstarter-funded backpack company in Bozeman, we were immediately intrigued.

 The founders of Evergoods wanted a comfortable backpack that could withstand the harshest environments and still look good around town.
 A tall order, no?
 They already have a few different styles of bags in production, but the Mountain Panel Loader looks the most appealing to us.

 First, we swear by panel-loading backpacks.
 Instead of opening on the top and forcing you to reach blindly into a cavernous compartment to find what you’re looking for, they unzip all the way around.
 That means you can pack and unpack them more like a suitcase – much more convenient.
 Plus, this bag has an internal laptop pocket, the chest strap is detachable, and you can carry it as a duffel bag if you want.
 Sounds like a winner to us.

 Even better?
-One percent of Evergoods’s revenue goes to the Gallatin Valley Land Trust to support land conservation in the area around Bozeman – a perfect example how supporting small businesses gives back to local communities and to the planet.
+One percent of Evergoods’s revenue goes to the Gallatin Valley Land Trust to support land conservation in the area around Bozeman – a perfect example of how supporting small businesses gives back to local communities and to the planet.